getpatchwork/patchwork/docs/api/rest.rst

    The REST API was introduced in Patchwork v2.0.
 Users of earlier Patchwork versions should instead refer to :doc:`XML-RPC API <xmlrpc>` documentation.

+.. versionchanged:: 2.1

+   The API version was bumped to v1.1 in Patchwork v2.1.
+The older v1.0 API is still supported.
+For more information, refer to :ref:`rest-api-versions`.

 Getting Started
 ---------------